 On 15 March, in a judgement that sent shock waves across the Atlantic, the ECCJ said the arrest of Saab had been illegal, having been carried out without an appropriate Interpol Red Notice or arrest warrant.
 It ordered Cape Verde to immediately release Saab, terminate extradition processes and pay him $200,000 by way of compensation.

 What is also being put into question is if the arrest was illegal, who authorised law enforcement to proceed with the arrest of Saab.
 Is it Prosecutor General Ladim; Prime Minister Ulisses Correia?
-With elections due on 18 April, the answer could have significant political ramifications.

 On the next day, 16 March, the Cape Verde Supreme Court, in a slap to the face of the ECCJ, approved Saab’s extradition to the US.
 It said that it was not bound by the regional court’s ruling as Cape Verde has not signed the Additional Protocol of 2005, which widened the remit of the ECCJ.